treasure-data/digdag/README.md

 ### Adding another workflow

 You can define multiple workflows in a `digdag.yml` file.
-For exaple,
+For example,

 ```yaml
 run: +main